claritychallenge/clarity/README.md

 In this repository, you will find code to support all Clarity and Cadenza Challenges, including baselines, toolkits, and systems from participants. **We encourage you to make your system/model open source and contribute to this repository.**

-### The 2nd Clarity Enhancement Challenge (CEC2) Online Workshop [Register Now!](https://claritychallenge.org/clarity2022-CEC2-workshop/):fire::fire::fire:
+### The 2nd Clarity Enhancement Challenge (CEC2) Online Workshop [Register Now!](https://claritychallenge.org/clarity2022-CEC2-workshop/) :fire::fire::fire:

 ## Installation

 ### PyPI